 All employees are covered by the superannuation guarantee legislation, whether they are full-time, part-time, or casual workers.
-This means that as an employer, you‘ll have to take certain steps during the employment process in order to meet your requirements.
+This means that as an employer, you'll have to take certain steps during the employment process in order to meet your obligations.

 Business owners and employers need to:

 - pay super contributions for eligible employees by the cut off dates each quarter

 - pay at least the minimum 9.50% contribution amount of the earnings base (generally ordinary time earnings)

 - check if any employees are eligible for a choice of super fund

 - provide eligible employees with a Standard choice form